-You'll trek just over 13 miles starting in the beautiful village of Patterdale.
-You'll skirt around Ullswater Lake before finishing at Dalemain Mansion near Penrith.
+You'll trek 13 miles starting and finishing at Abbey Farm Showfield.
+The route is circular so you will finish where you started.
 You can see a full map of the route here.

 On the day

 You'll start your trek after breakfast and a safety briefing.
 You'll pick up lunch at the halfway mark, where you can also top up your water, grab some snacks and use the toilets.
 As you cross the finish line you'll celebrate with a glass of well-deserved bubbly.
 This is a challenging event and whilst it is very achievable the distance and terrain should be respected and will require you to train!